ing-bank/lion/docs/fundamentals/rationales/TypeScript.md

 Lion uses [JSDoc](https://jsdoc.app/) for type annotations instead of native TypeScript files.
 This approach offers several advantages:

 **No Compilation Step**: JSDoc allows us to maintain a pure JavaScript codebase while still providing comprehensive type information.
-This eliminates the need for a TypeScript compilation step in our build process, keeping our development workflow simple and fast.
+This eliminates the need for a TypeScript compilation step in our build process, keeping our development workflow simple, fast and robust.

 **Runtime JavaScript**: Since our source files remain `.js`, they can be executed directly by JavaScript engines without any transformation.
 This is particularly valuable for debugging, as you're working with the actual code that runs in production.